XTP racing north from Orange near Orange Showgrounds Pedestrian Crossing, 6/10/06, (c) 2006 Dwight Walker

 The Showgrounds was saved from being moved to Towac Park by people power in July 2009.
 This Showgrounds was used in the 1940s film '40,000 Horsemen' starring Chips Rafferty.
 I am so glad the council now pour $250,000/year to upgrading the facilities and seeing some of these landmark buildings fixed not let rot.

-Orange Business is a Orange City Council and Orange Business Chamber business directory initiative - free listing if in the Orange area.
+Orange Business is a Orange City Council and Business Orange business directory initiative - free listing if in the Orange area.

-NSW Industry and Investment HQ in Orange July 2009
+NSW Industry HQ in Orange July 2009 (NSW DPIE new site)

-State and Regional Development are not interested in you in Orange if you are small and will not bring jobs to the region but the Parramatta office is great so go to Parramatta for support not Orange.
+NSW Industry (ex State and Regional Development) are not interested in you in Orange if you are small and will not bring jobs to the region but the Parramatta office is great so go to Parramatta for support not Orange.
 BEC is better for small operators and is not interested in IT.
-The Central West Community College had the best contacts.
+Verto (ex Central West Community College) (@harvestlabour) had the best contacts.
 The other groups like OCTEC and Employment National either were not interested in your area or a bit slack.
 There are tons of seasonal jobs for experienced apple and cherry pickers and packers around December.
 Apply by driving out to the farm or go through a contractor.
 Queensland is easier to get seasonal work.
 Here it can be much harder as they are quite tough on staff and wages.
 They prefer not to train anyone but go through a contactor which I did in January 2009 quite successfully picking cherries out near Nashdale west of Orange.

 Central West IT Cluster